mcvoid/mcvoid.github.io/content/_index.md

 ### Tattoos

 * **Mark of Vitality**: This tattoo causes you to grow grotesquely muscly.
-You can perform great feats of strength more oftem, but maybe you should refrain from delicate tasks like petting kittens.
+You can perform great feats of strength more often, but maybe you should refrain from delicate tasks like petting kittens.
 Increase your `STR edge` by 1, not to exceed `2`.
 * **Mark of Agility**: This tattoo causes you to be quicker and more twitchy.
 Your reflexes are enchanced.
 Never mind the occasional spasms.
 That's just your nervous system going into overdrive.
 Increase your `DEX edge` by 1, not to exceed `2`.
 * **Mark of Intellect**: With this mark your neural pathways have opened and you can see the connections you couldn't before.
 Also, does anyone else see all the eyes everywhere?
 Increase your `WIL edge` by 1, not to exceed `2`.
 * **Mark of Health**: You can dodge so well with this mark that time seems to move a bit slower for you.
 You're not sure why everyone keeps complaining about you talking so fast.
 Increase max `HP` by `2`.